acmpesuecc/SpotiFetch/README.md

 - I2C Serial Interface Adapter Module (To connect to the LCD module)

 ## Instructions
-To get started, download both the Arduino file (arduino_fetcher.ino) and the Python file (spotify_fetcher.py) for this project.
+To get started, clone the repo into you computer.

 <img src="spotifetch_schematic.png" width="500">